jenkins-x/lighthouse/docs/install_lighthouse_with_tekton.md

 ## Objective

-The objective of this instructions is to create a sample project where pull requests merge by GitOps commands like `lgtm` or `approve`, placed as comments on pull requests of your SCM provider.
+The objective of these instructions is to create a sample project where pull requests merge by GitOps commands like `lgtm` or `approve`, placed as comments on pull requests of your SCM provider.
 Also, each time a pull request merges, a Tekton Pipeline is triggered to build the `master` of your project.
 This is achieved by using Lighthouse and Tekton Pipelines together.

 The configuration of Lighthouse will be managed in a dedicated repository which itself is managed via GitOps.
 Changes to the configuration in this repository will automatically synchronize to the in-cluster configuration of Lighthouse.

+---

+**NOTE**:
 The examples are using GitHub as SCM provider, but you can choose any of the Lighthouse supported SCM providers.
-Just modify the examples accordingly.
+In this case you need to modify the relevant settings accordingly.

+---

 ## Prerequisite